mit-wu-lab/learning-to-delegate/README.md

 python run_hgs.py $SAVE_DIR/hgs $SPLIT --save_dir $SAVE_DIR --time_threshold $T --n_cpus 40 --index_start 0 --index_end $NUM_INSTANCES --n_runs $N_RUNS
 ```

-### Subproblem Selection Baselines: Random
+### Subproblem Selection Baselines
-This is very similar to the command above for LKH-3 subproblem selection baselines.
+This is very similar to the [Subproblem Selection Baselines](#subproblem-selection-baselines) commands for LKH-3.
 We additionally set the following environmental variables.
 ```
 export DATASET_DIR=$SAVE_DIR/subproblem_selection_hgs
 export T=1 # We run HGS for 1 second on each subproblem export K=10 export DEPTH=2000 # use [2000,4500,15000,40000] respectively for N = [500,1000,2000,3000]
 ```
-We add the following flags to the LKH-3 command: `--solver HGS --time_threshold $T`.
+We add the following flags to the previous command: `--solver HGS --time_threshold $T`.

 ### Training
-The training data generation process and training process are identical to the LKH-3 based process above, so we do not repeat commands here.
+The training data generation process and training process are identical to the LKH-3 based [Training](#training) above, so we do not repeat commands here.

 ### Generating Solution Trajectories
-This is very similar to the command above for LKH-3 subproblem selection baselines.
+This is very similar to the command for [Generating Solution Trajectories](#generating-solution-trajectories) with the LKH-3 subsolver.
 We additionally set the following environmental variables.
 ```
 export T=1 # We run HGS for 1 second on each subproblem export DEPTH=2000 # use [2000,4500,15000,40000] respectively for N = [500,1000,2000,3000]
 ```
-We add the following flags to the LKH-3 command: `--solver HGS --time_threshold $T`.
+We add the following flags to the previous command: `--solver HGS --time_threshold $T`.

 ## CVRPTW
 For the CVRPTW distribution, the main difference from uniform CVRP is in problem generation.

 For other steps of the framework, add `--ptype CVRPTW` as an argument to every uniform CVRP command above.
 Note that HGS does not handle CVRPTW problem instances.
-### Generating Problem Instance
+### Generating Problem Instances
 ```
 export SPLIT=val # options: [train,val,test]
 export N=500 # options: [500,1000,2000,3000]